Welcome to Transportation

 • Pratt and Lombard Streets from Martin Luther King, Jr. Boulevard to President Street

-Commercial vehicle operators are advised to pay close attention to the restrictions that will be implemented on Saturday, September 6, 2025, and should use alternate routes during this time.
-Commercial vehicle restrictions will be strictly enforced in the downtown area.
+Commercial vehicle operators are advised to pay close attention to the restrictions that will be implemented on Saturday, October 18, 2025, and should use alternate routes during this time.
+Theses commercial vehicle restrictions will be strictly enforced in the downtown area during the event.

 ###